monmasson/github.io/README.md

 Broke down the coding requirements such as class, buttons, ids, several functions, event listeners (where and when to use), Math functions,
+Possible CLASSES required :   1.
+Start game.
+                              2. Game rules (need to make it pop up)
+                              3. questions
+                              4. answers
+                              5. selector for difficulty level (first will only have Easy as working .
+Future goal to add to intermediate and advanced )
+                              6. scoreboard
+                              7. Player1
+                              8.Player 2

+ Possible BUTTONS required :   1.
+Start button
+                               2. anwer choice buttons with event listener to move to next page on "click"
+                               3. Restart button

+Possible FUNCTIONS required within the CLASS
+                                1. Function- select answers (need to attach true/false method to it AND math function to change the scoreboard)????
+NEED TO FIGURE OUT?
+                                2. Function - check answer  (need to have if METHOD to add scores to the scoreboard to the player class .
+                                3.